kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

 description: Use a canary upgrade model to upgrade Gloo Edge, such as in production environments.
 ---

+Use a canary upgrade model to upgrade Gloo Edge, such as in production environments.

-You can upgrade your Gloo Edge deployments by following a canary model.
-In the canary model, you make two different `gloo` deployments in your data plane, one that runs your current version and one for the new version to upgrade to.
-Then, you check that the deployment at the new version handles traffic as you expect before upgrading to run the new version.
+In the canary model, you deploy two different version of `gloo` in your data plane: the existing deployment that runs your current version, and a canary deployment that runs the version you want to upgrade to.
+Then, you verify that the canary deployment handles traffic as you expect before upgrading to the new version.
 This approach helps you reduce potential downtime for production upgrades.

-Periodically, we need to make changes to the Gloo Edge API that are non-backwards compatible.
-For these cases, we'll provide guides so that customers can upgrade production environments while minimizing downtime and risk.

 ## Step 1: Prepare to upgrade {#prepare}